brett-lashier/AI-TEMPLATE-java-reactive-multi-module/README.md

 - **Packaging:** `pom`
 - Does **not** define modules in its own dependency management.
 - Uses `spring-boot-starter-parent` as its parent.
+- **MUST use Spring Boot version 3.5.4**
 - **IMPORTANT:** Must contain a `<dependencyManagement>` section, not standalone `<dependencies>`.
+- **CRITICAL:** Must only use dependencies defined in this template - no additional dependencies allowed.

 ### `*-api`
 - **Packaging:** `jar`
 - Contains only a `src` directory for source code and a `pom.xml`.
 - May include additional files (e.g., Lombok configuration).
-- **Dependencies:** Must use exact dependencies defined in this project's parent module via `dependencyManagement` AND the same dependencies used in this template's `*-api` module.
+- **Dependencies:** Must use exact dependencies defined in this project's parent module via `dependencyManagement` AND the same dependencies used in this template's `*-api` module with exact versions from parent.
 - **Folder Structure:**
   ```
   src/